 But it wasn't always that way.
 As part of the original Oxford city wall, the Bastion Bench area was initially used for defence.
-By 1643 the Bastion changed from having a protective role (last used to position a cannon during the civil war) to a recreational asset.
-Fellows' Garden changed from geometric formalism to the romantic asymmetry we have today, and land adjacent to the city wall was raised to provide a view over Christchurch Meadow and the east of Oxford.
+By I643 the Bastion changed from having a protective role (last used to position a cannon during the civil war) to a recreational asset.
+Fellows' Garden changed from geometric Bastion Bench donors take their seats with the Warden and Head Gardener, May 2022 formalism to the romantic asymmetry we have today, and land adjacent to the city wall was raised to provide a view over Christchurch Meadow and the east of Oxford.
 There are records of grants of money for the repair of seats on the Bastion from 1763.